JihyeBae13/EEG_EGML/README.md

 This repository contains the code to replicate the results in the paper

-Metric Learning in Freewill EEG Pre-movement and Movement Intention Classification for Brain Machine Interfaces
+Plucknett W, Sanchez Giraldo LG and Bae J (2022) Metric Learning in Freewill EEG Pre-Movement and Movement Intention Classification for Brain Machine Interfaces.
+Front.
+Hum.
+Neurosci.
+16:902183. doi: 10.3389/fnhum.2022.902183